quasarframework/quasar/docs/src/pages/vue-components/button-toggle.md

 ### Native form submit <q-badge align="top" label="v1.9+" />

-When dealing with a native form which has an `action` and a `method` (eg. when using Quasar with ASP.NET controllers), you need to specify the `name` property on QBtnToggle, otherwise formData will not contain it (if it should) - all value are converted to string (native behaviour, so do not use Object values):
+When dealing with a native form which has an `action` and a `method` (eg. when using Quasar with ASP.NET controllers), you need to specify the `name` property on QBtnToggle, otherwise formData will not contain it (if it should) - all value are converted to string (native behavior, so do not use Object values):

 <doc-example title="Native form" file="QBtnToggle/NativeForm" />